NonnyH/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Execute permissions without making changes
+Create a dir with permissions